NAF (non-profit organization): Program

 Characterized as "schools within schools," NAF academies serve a small community of students who are "organized as a cohort over their four years of high school" Academy teachers are typically skilled in both academic and the technical knowledge of the field in which the academy is focused.
 They are provided support with NAF professional development, training and curricula that integrates "core subject area content, career-themed content or technical education under a specified theme" ... based on NAF's input, that of CTE (Career Technical Education) and the local labor markets.
 Teachers meet often to coordinate the curriculum, take care of administrative details and are involved outside the classroom with local businesses and sponsors "to make learning relevant with real-world career support to build strong connections between school and work."
 The academies are typically run and taught by the same teachers for a number of semesters.

 Summer internships of about six to eight weeks are a focal point of the academy programs, and usually pay the students for their work.
 During internships, the students spend some time training, often report to a school staff supervisor and sometimes have a workplace mentor.
 Seniors in the program combine work-based learning with corresponding curricular activities to learn more about the industry, and to "explore careers, plan for college, and develop their social and interpersonal skills."

-As a result of the program, one Massachusetts student "complete[d] a 120-hour internship and pass[ed] a college-accredited accounting course while in high school ... then "she took an early college program," and arrived at college with "a 27-credit head start on her business administration degree (with a concentration in accounting)."